-- 50. The Country Office.
-The CO management will be responsible to: - Assign a focal point for the evaluation to liaise with the OEV focal point during the preparation phase and with the company evaluation manager thereafter.
-Elie lyakaremye, Head of Programme will be the CO focal point for this evaluation. - Provide the evaluation manager and team with documentation and information necessary to the evaluation; facilitate the team's contacts with local stakeholders; set up meetings, field visits and the exit briefing; provide logistic support during the fieldwork; and arrange for interpretation, if required.
+48. The Country Office.
+The CO management will be responsible to:

+- Assign a focal point for the evaluation to liaise with the OEV focal point during the preparation phase and with the company evaluation manager thereafter.
+Harald Mannhardt, Head of Programme, will be the CO focal point for this evaluation. - Provide the evaluation manager and team with documentation and information necessary to the evaluation; facilitate the team's contacts with local stakeholders; set up meetings, field visits and the exit briefing; provide logistic support during the fieldwork; and arrange for interpretation, if required. - Participate in a number of discussions with the evaluation team on the evaluation design and on the operation, its performance and results and in various teleconferences with the evaluation manager and team on the evaluation products. - Organise and participate in two separate debriefings, one internal and one with partners and external stakeholders. - Comment on the TORs and the evaluation report. - Prepare a management response to the evaluation. - Provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey.

-- Participate in a number of discussions with the evaluation team on the evaluation design and on the operation, its performance and results.
-In particular, the CO should participate in the evaluation team briefing and in various teleconferences with the evaluation manager and team on the evaluation products. - Organise two separate debriefings at the end of the field mission an internal one (possibly done in the form of a workshop) and a subsequent one with partners. - Comment on the TORs and the evaluation report. - Prepare a management response to the evaluation. - Provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 51.
-The Regional Bureau.
-The RB management will be responsible to: - Assign a focal point for the evaluation to liaise with the OEV focal point during the preparation phase and with the company evaluation manager thereafter, as required.
-Silvia Biondi, Regional M&E Adviser will be the RB focal point for this evaluation. - Participate in a number of discussions with the evaluation team on the evaluation design and on the operation, its performance and results.
-In particular, the RB should participate in the evaluation team debriefing (possibly done in the form of a workshop) and in various teleconferences with the evaluation manager and team on the evaluation products. - Provide comments on the TORs and the evaluation report. - Coordinate the management response to the evaluation and track the implementation of the recommendations. - Provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 52.
-Headquarters.
+49. The Regional Bureau.
+The RB management will be responsible to:

+- Assign a focal point for the evaluation to liaise with the OEV focal point during the preparation phase and with the company evaluation manager thereafter, as required.
+Silvia Biondi, Regional M&E Advisor, will be the RB focal point for this evaluation. - Participate in a number of discussions with the evaluation team on the evaluation design and on the operation, its performance and results.
+In particular, the RB should participate in the evaluation team debriefing (possibly done in the form of a workshop) and in various teleconferences with the evaluation manager and team on the evaluation products. - Provide comments on the TORs and the evaluation report. - Coordinate the management response to the evaluation and track the implementation of the recommendations. - Provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey.

+- 50. Headquarters.
 Some HQ divisions might, as relevant, be asked to discuss WFP strategies, policies or systems in their area of responsibility and to comment on the evaluation TOR and report.
-These include: Operations Department (OS), Policy, Programme and Innovation Division (OSZ), Emergency Preparedness (OME), Procurement Division (OSP), Logistics Division (OSL), Government Partnerships Division (PGG). - 53.
+These include: Operations Department (OS), Policy, Programme and Innovation Division (OSZ), Emergency Preparedness (OME), Procurement Division (OSP), Logistics Division (OSL), Government Partnerships Division (PGG). - 51.
 The Office of Evaluation.
-OEV is responsible for commissioning the evaluation and Julie Thoulouzan, Evaluation Officer is the OEV focal point.
+OEV is responsible for commissioning the evaluation and Anette Wilhelmsen, Evaluation Officer, is the OEV focal point.
 OEV's responsibilities include to: - Set up the evaluation including drafting the TOR in consultation with concerned stakeholders; select and contract the external evaluation company; and facilitate the initial communications between the WFP stakeholders and the external evaluation company. - Enable the company to deliver a quality process and report by providing them with the EQAS documents including process guidance and quality checklists as well as orient the evaluation manager on WFP policies, strategies, processes and systems as they relate to the operation being evaluated. - Comment on, and approve, the evaluation report. - Submit the evaluation report to an external post-hoc quality assurance process to independently report on the quality, credibility and utility of the evaluation and provide feedback to the evaluation company accordingly. - Publish the final evaluation report on the WFP public website and incorporate findings into an annual synthesis report, which will be presented to WFP's Executive Board for consideration as well as in other lessons-learning platforms, as relevant. - Conduct an evaluation feedback e-survey to gather perceptions about the evaluation process and the quality of the report to be used to revise the approach, as required.